Introduction

 <div data-type="special">Red text</div>

-</div>You can also target nested elements with data attributes.
+</div>You can also target nested elements with data attributes using the **: variant for all descendants.

-<div className="[&_[data-type='special']]:text-red-600">
+<div className="**:data-[type='special']:text-red-600">

 <div>